 Lost wages may not apply to all students.
 If you are currently working while in school, you should be entitled to claim any wages you lose because of the injuries you suffered.
 However, even if you are not working now, you may be able to claim lost wages for the future wages the injury will cost you.
 If your injury prevents you from finishing your degree or gives you physical limitations, that can have a marked effect on your future wages and earning capacity.
 Lost earning capacity damages can be a substantial part of any injury lawsuit, especially for young adults.

 Lastly, pain and suffering damages are paid to compensate you directly for your injuries.
 Physical pain and mental suffering do not have any receipts, billing statements, or clear financial records to indicate what these damages are worth.
 Instead, the court calculates pain and suffering by looking at the severity of your injury, how it affected your activities and self-care, and how it affected your enjoyment of life.

 Call Our Johns Hopkins University Injury Lawyers Today

-If you or a loved one was injured on campus at Johns Hopkins University, call Rice, Murtha & Psoras today to discuss filing an injury lawsuit.
+If you or a loved one was injured on campus at Johns Hopkins University, call the Baltimore injury attorneys at Rice, Murtha & Psoras today to discuss filing an injury lawsuit.
 Our personal injury attorneys for Johns Hopkins students injured on campus may be able to take your case and help you understand what your injuries might be worth.
 Call our law offices today to discuss your case and learn more about filing a personal injury lawsuit for financial compensation.
 Our number is (410) 694-7291.